 Graduation Requirements.
 Students must satisfy all University, College of Natural Resources, and departmental major requirements for graduation.
-Students must complete a series of basic lower-division courses, providing the disciplinary foundation for the natural resource and environmental professions, before advancing to professional coursework; foundation course requirements vary among the departments of the college.
+Except for the geography teaching major, college requirements include six core courses in natural resources science and management: NR/Geog 1130 or Geol 1150.
+NR/Biol 2220, NR 2340, 3000, 3600, and 4000.
+Students must also complete a series of basic lower-division courses, providing the disciplinary foundation for the natural resource and environmental professions, before advancing to professional coursework; foundation course requirements vary among the departments of the college.
 Equivalents of the foundation courses can be taken at many two- and four-year colleges.
-Students intending to transfer to a College of Natural Resources major should consult with a faculty advisor before registering for foundation courses at another school.
+Some schools also offer versions of the lower-division core courses NR/Geog 1130 and NR/Biol 2220.
 Some foundation and core courses can be used to satisfy University Studies requirements.
 College requirements also include a grade point average of 2.5 or higher for all courses taught by the College of Natural Resources.
 Refer to the appropriate sections of this catalog for further details on graduation requirements.